sorich87/browse-as/readme.txt

 == Description ==

+**After developing this plugin, I discovered the plugin [User Switching](http://wordpress.org/extend/plugins/user-switching/) by [John Blackbourn](http://profiles.wordpress.org/users/johnbillion/) which does the same thing, and more, and is very well coded.
+I would recommend using it instead.**

 Simple and secure way to allow your site administrators, editors and other roles with the 'edit_users' capability to browse the site as a user they can edit.
 Install the plugin, go to the users list in the admin, click on the link next a user name and you can browse the site as that user.
 You don't need to know the user's password!

 = Features =